Another Win for Astrophotography as Art

 Gary Lopez avatar

 This is fantastic news, Pete!
 Congratulation.
 The image is wonderful.
-I am beginning to organize the new edition of The New Art of Astrophotography.
-I'd like to connect with you (Zoom?) so I can include your story, perspective and guidance.
-It will be an inspiration to aspiring artist.
+It would be great to include your story, perspective and guidance in the next edition of The New Art of Astrophotography It will be an inspiration to aspiring artist.
+BTW, thank you for your wonderful review of the book that you posted at Amazon.

 Gary